Real Estate Agreements for Renewable Energy Projects

 - Recognize unusual obstacles (third party rights, competing and/or conflicting uses) and potential curative actions

-- Build recognition of where real property/site control fits into the overall development of renewable energy projects
+- Identify where real property/site control fits into the overall development of renewable energy projects

 8:45 – 9:00 a.m.